Cauliflower Potato Salad (Keto, Gluten-free)

 All you need to make this salad are a few ingredients:

-- Hard-boiled eggs – for a vegan version, don’t add eggs.
+- Hard-boiled eggs – You can follow my Air Fryer Hard Boiled Eggs Recipe for perfectly hard-boiled eggs every single time.
+For a vegan version, don’t add eggs.
 Learn why eggs are keto-friendly.

 - Red onion